-HIV-like viruses in non-human primates have existed much longer than previously thoughtJanuary 24th, 2013 in HIV & AIDS /
+HIV-like viruses in non-human primates have existed much longer than previously thoughtJanuary 24, 2013 in Medicine & Health / HIV & AIDS

 Viruses similar to those that cause AIDS in humans were present in non-human primates in Africa at least 5 million years ago and perhaps up to 12 million years ago, according to study published January 24 in the Open Access journal PLOS Pathogens by scientists at Fred Hutchinson Cancer Research Center.
 Until now, researchers have hypothesized that such viruses originated much more recently.